thentenaar/nes-demos/README.md

 You can build the demos with ``make``.
 The NES ROMs will be placed in the ``bin`` directory.

-Unfortunately, I have not tested these on a real NES just yet.
-But I want to share these as I write them.
+These demos have been tested and found to be working as expected on a real NES.